 Qualifications: Undergraduate degree and Honours and/or Master’s degree (with research component) in ecology or related field.
 Priority will be given to applicants with analytical/modelling and programming skills (e.g. R or python) and a background in ecological theory.
-Previous experience working in freshwater ecosystems will be beneficial for certain projects but is not essential.
 A demonstrated ability to publish in peer-reviewed journals will be viewed favourably.
-The projects are theoretical/computational, but funding opportunities are available to pursue for field projects.
+The funded project is computational, but funding opportunities are available to pursue for aligned field projects.

 Further information: http://tonkinlab.org/

 Funding: The 3-year scholarship provides an annual stipend of NZD$27,500 (tax free) and covers full university fees (tuition).

 Application deadline: I will begin reviewing applications immediately but the position will stay open until filled.

 Start date: As soon as possible.